Salmaster1/Portfolio/Projects/MonkeyPaw/index.md

 ### Dialogue

-The second importals system I made for this game was the dialogue system.
+The second important system I made for this game was the dialogue system.

 The dialogue in Monkey Paw is based on ScriptableObjects, and I made one called DialogueData.